-2.8 Remote Appearances
+2.8 Telephonic Appearances

 - A. Program Overview.
-The Napa Superior Court permits remote appearances, telephonic or video, as set forth in Code of Civil Procedure, section 367.75, and California Rules of Court, rules 3.670, 3.672, and 5.324. - 1.
-Preference may be given to cases with remote appearances.
+The Napa Superior Court permits telephonic appearances as set forth in California Rules of Court, rules 3.670 and 5.324. - 1.
+Preference may be given to cases with telephonic appearances.

 2. Hearings are conducted in open court or in private as the court may designate.
-All remote appearances are made via the Zoom web-based application.
-Attorneys or parties remain on the in-court audio-visual system and hear the same business as those present in court.
-Attorneys or parties not participating remotely appear in person.
+All attorneys or parties making telephonic appearances call a designated toll-free teleconference number a few minutes before the calendar is scheduled to check in with the clerk.
+Attorneys or parties remain on the court's speakerphone telephone line and hear the same business as those present in court.
+Attorneys or parties not participating telephonically appear in person.
 The court calls cases for hearing.
 All attorneys or parties on a case participate in the hearing.
-All present in the courtroom hear and, if remote appearance is by video, see the discourse of those making remote appearances, unless the case is heard in private.
+All present in the courtroom hear the discourse of those making telephonic appearances, unless the case is heard in private.